-To make the cleaning and organizing process a lot less intimidating break your house down into small sections at a time.
+To make the cleaning and organizing process much less intimidating, break your house down into small sections at a time.

-Think of spaces in your home besides the main living spaces (such as, living room, bathrooms, bedrooms, and kitchen), and include other messy home areas that need cleaning and organizing as well.
+Think of spaces in your home besides the main living spaces (such as living room, bathrooms, bedrooms, and kitchen), and include other messy home areas that need cleaning and organizing.

 Other sections of your home you might want to consider when assessing your mess or when creating your weekly cleaning schedule include: